 If the light turns red or you are unable to enter, please seek help from the nearest steward, who will be happy to help.

 More than one ticket can be loaded to one phone (although each ticket itself can only be loaded once).
 If your child does not have a smart phone, we would recommend loading their ticket to your phone.

 When accessing your tickets on your mobile device, you will be able to swipe left and right between different tickets to find the correct one to scan.
 When approaching the turnstile please have the child's ticket ready first.
 Scan that ticket and let them go through the turnstile before scanning and entering on your own ticket.

 For match tickets you need to apply before you purchase your tickets so that the alternative delivery method (Print@Home) is made available to you.
+Please note a £5 charge be applied for this service (payable once per season).
 The tickets must then must be printed by you before arriving at the stadium, failure to do so may result in you being refused entry.

 Mobile tickets will be the primary method of entry from now on.

 All Apple iPhones 6 or later (including first generation iPhone SE) have NFC.
 If you have an earlier iPhone you can still download the pass to your phone, you will be able to enter using the barcode option (tap the three dots in the top-right corner of your pass and tap 'details').